tellowkrinkle/ponscripter-fork/docs/tutorial.md

 # On text display

 A lot of work will likely involve editing text. ponscripter's text display is *slightly* insane.
 Any Japanese text will just be displayed as-is in most contexts, so a Japanese text line will mostly just consist of the text itself and of control characters (see below).
 For English, on the other hand, you need to use the "text mode".
-The text mode is entered whenever a `^` character is encountered, and exited upon encountering another `^`.
-In other words, English text looks like a weird quoted string:
+The text mode is entered whenever a `^` character is encountered, and exited upon encountering a clickwait/pagewait.
+A closing `^` is optional, but highly recommended as it makes text significantly easier to parse.
+In other words, English text usually looks like a weird quoted string:

 ```
 …お酒を嗜まれましたな？ ; Japanese text example